lauren897/Optimal-SPCA/README.md

 `Pkg.add("DataFrames")`
 `Pkg.add("StatsBase")`

 At this point, the file "test.jl" should run successfully.
-To run the script, navigate to the directory containing these .jl files and the pitprops.csv file.
+To run the script, navigate to the Algorithm directory and run:

-Then run:

 `include("test.jl")`

 The script will run the branch and bound algorithm on the Pitprops dataset, and then generate an additional random problem and run the algorithm on that problem.
+It will then identify the first few sparse principal components using Optimal-SPCA sequentially and reporting the cumulative variance explained.

 ---

 3. Use of the branchAndBound() function

 The key method in these packages is branchAndBound().
 It takes two required  arguments: prob, and k.
 Prob is a custom type that holds the original data as well as the covariance matrix associated with the problem.
 (If data is not available, the cholesky factorization of the covariance matrix will suffice,  and not affect the solution.)
 The data is presented in an m x n array, with m  data points in n dimensions.
 The corresponding covariance matrix is n x n.
-The  parameter k is a postiive integer less than n.
+The parameter k is a positive integer less than n.

 There are many optional parameters, some of which are discussed in detail in our paper.
-Other parameters have to do techincal aspects of the algorithm, like convergence criteria and resizing arrays.
+Other parameters have to do with technical aspects of the algorithm, like convergence criteria and resizing arrays.
 These are commented on in  detail in the branchAndBound.jl file where the function is defined.

 The function returns the objective function value, solution vector, and  a few performance metrics, including time elapsed and the number of nodes explored.
 The function also returns a print-out of the algorithm's progress over time.